 While 4G LTE coverage is good across the US, there are undoubtedly other remote regions where weak signals can be expected.

-Because reliable connectivity is dependent on signal strength, if an internet connection is critical and you expect to be in National Parks or remote areas, you may benefit further from a WiFi booster.
+Reliable connectivity depends on signal strength.
+If an internet connection is critical and you expect to be in National Parks or remote areas, you may benefit further from a WiFi booster.

 - Available everywhere

 - Slow (at least for now)

 So far, all the RV internet options on our list have one thing in common: they’re not 100% reliable.

 In a world where remote working is becoming the norm and van life and RV living is on-trend, this can feel like an unnecessary compromise.

 And guess what?
 With deep enough pockets, you can eliminate this.

 Satellite internet for RVs has been around for a while.